0x1wraith/0x1wraith.github.io/_posts/2025-11-17-Getting Started in Cybersecurity (The Penetration Tester's Roadmap) copy.md

     - **OSCP (Offensive Security Certified Professional):** This is the industry-standard "prove you can hack" certification.
 It's a difficult 24-hour practical exam.
 This is _not_ a starting certification; it's a goal to work towards.

-### 2. Join the Community

-You can't learn this in a vacuum.

-- **Twitter / X:** The "Infosec" community is incredibly active here.

-- **Reddit:** r/netsec, r/pentesting, r/hacking, r/oscp

-- **Discord:** Many security content creators and platforms (like HTB) have active Discord servers.

 ### Final Word